2 Feb 2021

-On the last posting we discussed what is a good image and what does image quality mean.
+On the last post we discussed what is a good image and what does image quality mean.
 You can read the article here.

 In general, there are a few common criteria which usually determine the image quality: noise, sharpness, color, contrast, and dynamic range.
 Before the image is shown for example on a mobile phone screen, the image is enhanced with different algorithms.